ABOUT this film

 Polluted Promises by Dr. Melissa Checker tells the story of Hyde Park’s struggles and grassroots activism.
 The book speaks to the fact that even in the post-civil rights era, race and class are still key factors in determining the politics of pollution.
 It is required reading for many social science curriculums in the academic world and can be found in over 200 domestic and international universities.

-Andrew Gersh is an award winning, Emmy® nominated and two time Sundance Documentary Edit and Story Lab Fellow based in Berkeley, California.
-His work has appeared on PBS, ABC, MSNBC, National Geographic, Discovery, Turner Broadcasting, the BBC and Channel 4, UK and in theaters worldwide.
+Andrew Gersh is an award winning, two time Sundance Documentary Edit and Story Lab Fellow editor based in Berkeley, California.
+His work has been Emmy® nominated, appeared on PBS, ABC, MSNBC, National Geographic, Discovery, Turner Broadcasting, the BBC and Channel 4, UK and in theaters worldwide.
 His documentary REAL BOY, won the Karen Schmeer Excellence in Documentary Editing Award at the 2016 Independent Film Festival Boston (IFFBoston 2016), and the James Lyons Editing Award For Documentary Feature at the 2016 Woodstock Film Festival.
 His film The Revolutionary Optimists was awarded the Hilton Worldwide LightStay Sustainability Award at the 2013 Sundance Film Festival and was also nominated for a 2014 News and Documentary Emmy® Award.

 Other recent work includes SPARK: A Burning Man Story, premiered at the 2013 South by Southwest (SXSW) Film Festival and was the opening-night film of the 2013 San Francisco DocFest, Ask Not (San Francisco International Film Festival, MoMA NY, PBS’ Independent Lens), Daddy Don’t Go (DOC NYC, Cleveland International Film Festival, STARZ Network) and Ready, Set, Bag!
 (Los Angeles International Film Festival).